Skip to navigation menu Skip to content

-Morgan Laboratory
+Morgan Lab

 The Morgan laboratory pioneered the use of C. elegans- a simple invertebrate - to understand the relationship between mitochondrial dysfunction and anesthetics.
-By investigating how volatile anesthetics trigger a range of behaviors in mutant animals, Morgan identified key molecules that control how C. elegansresponds to anesthetics.
+By investigating how volatile anesthetics trigger a range of behaviors in mutant animals, Morgan identified key molecules that control how C. elegans responds to anesthetics.
 His laboratory is actively investigating molecules that can reverse the shortened life spans and neurological defects of animals with mitochondrial dysfunction.

 Morgan's team is using the same animal to understand anesthesia's possible long-term effects on newborns and infants.